bgreenlee/sublime-github/README.md

 * **GitHub: Open Remote URL in Browser**

-    Open the current file's location in the repository in the browser.
+    Open the current file's location in the repository in the browser. *Note:* Requires the Git plugin, available through the Package Manager.
+After installing, restart Sublime Text.

 * **GitHub: Copy Remote URL to Clipboard**

     Put the url of the current file's location in the repository into the clipboard.
+    *Note:* Requires the Git plugin, available through the Package Manager.
+After installing, restart Sublime Text.

 ## Adding Additional Accounts